How to Design a SaaS Marketing Funnel That Skyrockets Sales

 • Awareness – prospects discover brands and products with targeted brand awareness campaigns.

 • Interest – prospects explore SaaS product features and functions with engaging and educational content.
+They’ll visit your landing pages and do a bit of research on your company.

 • Desire – leads develop trust with brands through informative content comparing your offerings with others in the market.
+They may start reviewing case studies and may sign up for a product demo.

 SaaS marketing is different from other marketing types.
 With traditional funnels, the last phase of the funnel is action.
 SaaS funnels have an additional step – Retention